Quality of Life Indicators 2019

 As it is a summary publication that collects information on the different aspects of quality of life, the classification systems are those corresponding to the numerous surveys and statistics used as sources of information.
 Among others, the following classifications are used: International Standard Classification of Education (ISCED-2011) and its equivalent National Classification of Education (CNED-2014)

-Information is provided on the quality of life of people in the nine dimensions considered: Material living conditions, Work, Health, Education, Leisure and social relations, Physical and personal security, Governance and basic rights, Environment, Subjective well-being.
+Information is provided on the quality of life of people in the nine dimensions considered: Material living conditions, Work, Health, Education, Leisure and social relations, Physical and personal security, Governance and basic rights, Environment, Overall experience of life.

 As this is a summary publication that collects information from different statistics and surveys, the statistical unit is the one applicable to each of these surveys and statistics.